5 Sales Beliefs Hindering Your Sales Team

-The first step in overcoming a negative belief (or system of beliefs) is gaining self-awareness around the harmful beliefs that they harbor.
-And one must keep in mind that many of our beliefs/belief system are held subconsciously and are difficult to acknowledge.
+The first step in overcoming a negative belief (or system of beliefs) is gaining self-awareness around the harmful beliefs that you harbor.
+Keep in mind that many of our beliefs/belief system are held subconsciously and are difficult to acknowledge.

 1. It’s not “OK” to confront prospects

 There’s something about sales that makes salespeople believe that we don’t deserve equal stature as our prospects.
 For instance, we’ve all had a prospect tell us something that just wasn’t true.
 But what happens?
 How do we handle it?
 We let it be.
 We don’t point it out.
 We don’t ask the question.
 Why?

 2. I need to provide proposals

 If we’re talking about money, delivery, warranty, guarantees, etc., before we even understand what their compelling reason to do business is, we are in trouble.
 And, worst of all, we’re wasting everyone’s time.
 Not just our own, but the prospect’s as well.

 3. Any lack of results is due to…

 The truth is, we don’t lose deals because our competition was cheaper, we lose them because we didn’t help the prospect uncover and understand why we charge more and why it’s a better fit for them.
 We don’t lose deals because they’re happy with their current vendor.
 We lose deals because we didn’t help them discover why they really shouldn’t be.
-Lack of results is our (or our leader’s) fault.
-Not the

 4. Prospects are honest

 I’m not claiming that your prospects are bad people.
 Or liars to their core.
 But we all know, you can lie to sales people and still get into Heaven.
 And prospects do.

 5. I’m uncomfortable talking about money

 Simply put, if this is your belief, you’ve got two choices: 1.
 Get comfortable, or 2.
 Find another trade.
-In